zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 [APZ 210.6] (# apz210.6) # apz210.6 .ref .apz} "He casts out the darkness"
-Is the darkness of darkness, the darkness of hatred, the darkness of darkness, the darkness of vision, the dimensions Darkness, filthiness, obscurity, blindness, blindness, To be ignorant is to lose wisdom, the party of annihilation is called nirvana He casts out the darkness of destruction.
+Is the darkness of darkness, the darkness of hatred, the darkness of darkness, the darkness of vision, the dimensions Darkness, filthiness, obscurity, blindness, blindness, To be ignorant is to lose wisdom, the party of annihilation is called Nibbana He casts out the darkness of destruction.
 Calms down.
 Discards.
 Into the unborn Leads.
 That is.
 "Blessed" is a title of honor.
 (7-2) (i) Blessed The recommendation to go should be used here.)